Caves Beach is a popular beach at Lake Macquarie.

 There's a cafe behind the beach, toilets, picnic areas and bbq facilities.

 If you have boogie boards with handles bring them with you.
 Or anything that slides on the sand.

-or have a picnic here.
+Have a picnic here.
 Not a bad view…

-Walk up the stairs to the lookout (see stairs on the photo above).
+Walk up the stairs to the lookout.
+The stairs are at the very end of the beach.
 From the lookout you can see the caves very well.